krll-corp/gpt3dev-api/README.md

 | `ENABLE_EMBEDDINGS_BACKEND` | Enable embeddings backend (returns 501 when `False`) | `False` |
 | `CORS_ALLOW_ORIGINS` | Comma-separated list of allowed origins | empty |

-The default in-memory registry (see `app/core/model_registry.py`) currently exposes only the following model ID:

-- `GPT3-dev` (17M parameters)

-Legacy configurations for larger GPT3-dev checkpoints and GPT-2 remain in the source tree but are commented out to keep the serverless bundle under Vercel's 250 MB ceiling.
-Uncomment the relevant `ModelSpec` definitions or supply a custom registry file if you need to re-enable them.
-Use `MODEL_ALLOW_LIST` (for example, `MODEL_ALLOW_LIST=GPT3-dev`) to limit a deployment to a smaller subset of models.
+The default in-memory registry (see `app/core/model_registry.py`) currently exposes no models.
+All bundled `ModelSpec` definitions are commented out so Vercel can build the project without downloading Hugging Face checkpoints while we diagnose the serverless size regression.
+Uncomment the relevant entries (for example, the 17M-parameter `GPT3-dev` checkpoint) or supply a custom registry file once you are ready to serve a model.
+Use `MODEL_ALLOW_LIST` to restrict a deployment to a smaller subset of model IDs when re-enabling them.

 ### Estimating Model Artifact Sizes